 Know that your team members are people, with emotions, aspirations and goals.
 If you treat them with respect and give them the benefit of doubt, they will return the courtesy and it leads to a positive learning environment.

-“You said this would work, but it doesn’t”
+“You said that this would work, but it doesn’t..”

 rephrase it as

 “Looks like it doesn’t appear to work.
-Can we find out what’s going on and can I help?”
+Can we find out what’s going on and can I help?
+How can we do better?”

-Just like most things in life are not black and white, but somewhere in the gray area, in between, most projects can never be perfect.
+Just like most things in life are not black and white, but fall somewhere in between, most projects can never be perfect.
 There’s nothing wrong in aiming for perfection, but understand that progress made by your team members needs to be recognized, just as much as investing time in areas that do not appear to succeed.
+Improvements should be incremental made over multiple iterations

 Incentivize communication about the bad and the ugly